hmac/kite/README.md

 ### Typeclass deriving

-Lam will be able to automatically generate typeclass instances for some common typeclasses:
+Kite will be able to automatically generate typeclass instances for some common typeclasses:
 - Eq, Show, Read, Functor, etc.
 - Generic
 - FromJSON, ToJSON